 This cake is a fun way for everyone to show dad just how much they love him!
 Mastering this simple piping technique can be done in just moments!

 This is a basic chocolate cake that I baked in a 9×13 pan.
-When the cake is cool, invert onto a flat surface where you can cover the cake in a rough crumb coat.
+When the cake is cool, invert onto a flat surface where you can cover the cake with a rough crumb coat.

 The other half will be divided into thirds and tinted blue, green, and brown.
 (You can also make up a batch of chocolate buttercream)

 I used a #32 tip but you can basically use any tip size that has multiple prongs.

 After you have a crumb coat on the cake, use a toothpick to draw your design.
 I chose “DAD”.

 I then put my blue, green, and brown frosting into pastry bags with the #32 tip.

 Then start making the shell design on the cake.
 Here is a little video showing exactly how the technique is done!